philipxray/credit_risk/README4.md

 <img width="823" height="116" alt="image" src="https://github.com/user-attachments/assets/761c60e7-64d2-4f0e-a375-a64580fbacf8" />

+Across all analyses, the most strongly associated factors include:

+* High delinquency severity (worst_pay_status)

+* Multiple late payment months

+* High credit utilization

+* Low payment coverage ratio

+When combined, these features demonstrate a compounding effect on risk.
 Behavioral variables consistently showed larger differences in default rates than static balance measures.
+Default risk appears behavioral and cumulative, not driven by a single factor.
+A composite scoring framework better captures default risk than any single metric in isolation.
 This suggests that repayment deterioration is the dominant driver of default in this portfolio.
 ****
 > 6. Are There Early Warning Signs Before Default?